Noble School of Ballet

 Dancers at this age are ready to understand a more in depth approach.
 Work at the barre is added, which requires great concentration.
 A strong focus on details, correct body alignment, French terminology, musicality and faster progression are emphasized during this critical year.

-Beginning Ballet 3 - age 8/9- 1 hour class, twice a week
+Beginning/Intermediate- age 8 & 9- 1 hour class, twice a week

 Building muscle memory with a twice a week class propels dancers into a huge year of learning.
 Complexity of the steps increases as basics become second nature.
-A quick pace gets dancers ready for the intermediate level with Miss Natalie!
+A quick pace gets dancers ready for the intermediate level!

 Jr Advanced - 3+ classes per week - At this stage, strength building is paramount for pointe work.
 Self discipline and class etiquette create a more serious environment for the amount of learning that happens daily at this level.
 Girls are preparing for pointe shoes.
 Mature dancers will be asked to become an Apprentice to the Performing Company in preparation for future company work.
 Generally ages 11 & up.

-Advanced dancers will take from 4 to 7 classes per week at their level, as well as, attend state conference twice a year and study in the summer.
+Advanced dancers will take 4+ classes per week, attend state conferences twice a year, and study dance in the summer.
 Training continues to technically advance each dancer and performances challenge the dancers artistically.
 Advanced dancers will be asked to become a Performing Company member based on classroom and theater etiquette, work ethic, attitude and technical growth.
-Generally ages 14 & up.
+Generally ages 13 & up.

-Int - Company Dress Code - Ballet pink tights with a back seam, black or solid color leotard and hair in bun.
+Pre-Pointe/Beg Pointe - Footed ballet pink tights with a back seam, black or solid leotard, no skirts.
+Hair in bun.